-Students wishing to be considered candidates for SGA office must submit a petition with the signatures of fifteen (15) Sussex students and two (2) faculty members and/or administrators indicating support for the said candidate.
-They may be submitted two weeks before the election but no later than one week before the election.
+Students wishing to be considered as candidates for SGA office must submit a petition with signatures of fifteen (15) Sussex students and two (2) faculty members and/or administrators indicating support for the said candidate.
+Petitions are available in the Campus Life Office.
+Petitions may be submitted two weeks prior to the election, but no later than one week prior to election.
 Petitions must be submitted to the SGA advisor.

-Campaigning may begin once petitions are submitted, but no earlier than two weeks before the election date.
-A maximum of 25 signs or posters may be posted in appropriate areas designated by the Campus
+Campaigning may begin once petitions are submitted, but no earlier than two weeks prior to election date.
+A maximum of 25 signs or posters may be posted in appropriate areas designated by the Campus Life Office.

-Life Office.
 All campaign signs must be stamped and approved by the Campus Life Office.
 Candidates are responsible for posting and removing all campaign signs.
 Signs must be removed on the last day of the election.